Lethem, Guyana: Environment and economy

 Water is often drawn from hand dug wells although there is a community water supply, though it is slightly salted.
 Bottled, filtered water is common and easily available in stores, even in 5-gallon containers.

 The area's other economic activities are plant and mineral extraction, and tourism.
-There is a rodeo event during Easter weekend, beginning on Saturday evening, at the Triple R Ranch, with many activities, including bull riding, "wild cow milking", greased pig competition, horse racing, horse rodeo (both bareback and with saddle) for men or women, and for cowgirls, "barrel" horse races. there's also plenty food, such as chicken- or pork-on-a-stick, sun-back beef, and hot dogs.
+There is a rodeo event during Easter weekend, beginning on Saturday evening, at the Triple R Ranch, with many activities, including bull riding, "wild cow milking", greased pig competition, horse racing, horse rodeo (both bareback and with saddle) for men or women, and for cowgirls, "barrel" horse races.
+Ample fresh food is generally available, such as chicken- or pork-on-a-stick, sun-back beef, hot dogs.
 There are also games, contests and entertainment, including a rope pull between vaqueros, and then vaqueras from Georgetown, competing with area Amerindians.

 Airport

 Lethem has an airport (IATA Code: LTM) that connects it to the capital, Georgetown with scheduled air service most weekdays.
 The airport has a single, 6,194 foot (1,888 meter) paved runway with instrument markings, but no lighting.
 The runway is oriented at 07/25.
 The approach to 07 is often flown in Brazilian airspace which begins less than 1 km from the threshold.
 Scheduled service is provided by Trans Guyana Airways, twice a day, via a twin engine, as well as by Air Services LTD. Persons traveling by air to Lethem should know that there are strict weight restrictions for luggage.
 Weight, depending on booking, could be restricted to less than 20 pounds.
 At present, all luggage is weighed when flying to or from Lethem, and there is a small charge per kilo of weight.
 The airport office is located just south of the western end of the runway.